pbek/nixcfg/examples/HOKAGE_MODULE_EXPORT.md

 }
 ```

-### Minimal flake.nix (Without Secrets)
+**Benefits of this approach:**

+- No need to redeclare dependencies (agenix, home-manager, plasma-manager, catppuccin)
+- Automatically uses the same versions tested with nixcfg
+- Simpler flake with fewer inputs to manage
+- The hokage module will use `inputs.catppuccin` from `nixcfg.commonArgs.inputs`

+### Alternative: Declare Your Own Inputs

-If you don't need secrets management, you can simplify:
+If you need specific versions of dependencies, you can declare them explicitly:

 ```nix
 {